IndiaAparicio/freedomGame/documentations/documentation.md

 ### Distancing Groups

 For the group contacts (swarms in the sky) I also made animations.
 The groups should consist of three different colors and each animation comprised 7 frames.
-When implementing the animations in the sketch, it slowed down the game a lot - probably due to the high number of *sprites* - so I decided to use only frames instead of aniamtions.

 ![Animation Cycle](./media/illustrations/distancing.png)

 ### Others

 For the favicon I used a modified and optimized version of one of the player illustrations.

 ![Animation Cycle](./media/illustrations/favicon.png)